asahala/Pmizer/README.md

       ´freq_threshold´   (int) minimum allowed bigram frequency.
-This can be used to counter the low-frequency bias of certain PMI variants.
-In other words, this defines how many times to words must co-occur within the window to be accepted.
+This can be used to counter the low-frequency bias of certain (in pmizer2:)     PMI variants.
+In other words, this defines how many ´minfreq_b´       times to words must co-occur within the window to be accepted.

       ´freq_threshold_collocate´   (int) minimum allowed collocate frequency.
                          That is, how frequent word must be to be accepted.
-                         It may be useful to discard words that occur only once or twice in the corpus if bigram frequency threshold is set very low.
+       (in pmizer2:)     It may be useful to discard words that occur only ´minfreq_ab´      once or twice in the corpus if bigram frequency threshold is set very low.

       ´words1´ &         (list) words of interest AKA keywords, the white